 Loneliness is a factor when studying from home.
 Follow a "study with me" video on YouTube to reinforce your sense of connection and keep on track.
 Some have background noise, some even have built in study timers.
 Here's one called Study with me at the library to get started.

 Check your course outline for a learning objective refresh — they’re basically a road map for your course.
 Learning objectives can give you a good idea of where to focus your time and provide direction on what to study.

 Study actively — don’t just read through your notes

-Make additional notes, create flash cards, take practice tests and/or study in groups.
+Make additional notes, create flash cards, take practice tests, study with a group online.
 Active studying helps you remember content better.

 Explain your answers out loud

-You can try this on others or by yourself.
-This is a good way to focus your thoughts, get things straight in your head and highlight what you need to work on.
+You can try this by yourself or with others.
+It's a good way to focus your thoughts, get things straight in your head and highlight what you need to work on.

 Plan for your exam